Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

 In summary, this work makes the following contributions:

 \begin{itemize}

-\item We introduce an automated method named \methodname{}, to test IC systems.
+\item We introduce an automated method named \methodname{}, to test the IC systems.
 Our method does not refer to any pre-annotated information of test images for generating follow-up images and detecting violations.

 \item Our method designs a dynamic strategy and employs reduction-based transformation, which does not artificially manipulate any objects and can preserve the original naturalness of the image.
 It effectively avoids generating unreal follow-up test cases.
-Furthermore, our method eliminates the restrictions in the metamorphic transformation process, as well as decreases the ambiguity, and boosts the diversity among the follow-up test cases, which consequently enables testing to be performed on any test image, and reveals more distinct valid violations.
+Furthermore, our method eliminates the restrictions during the metamorphic transformation process, as well as decreases the ambiguity, and boosts the diversity among the follow-up test cases, which consequently enables testing to be performed on any test image, and reveals more distinct valid violations.

-\item We develop a tool and implement three reduction-based transformations (i.e., cropping, stretching, and rotation) to test IC systems.
+\item We have designed a tool and implemented three reduction-based transformations (i.e., cropping, stretching, and rotation) to test the IC systems.
 We conduct comprehensive experiments on five IC systems using two datasets.
-The results demonstrate that \methodname{} can sufficiently leverage provided test images to generate follow-up cases of good reality, and effectively detect a great number of distinct violations, without the need for any pre-annotated information.
+The results demonstrate that \methodname{} can sufficiently leverage provided test images to generate follow-up cases of good realism, and effectively detect a great number of distinct violations, without the need for any pre-annotated information.

 \end{itemize}